mslipets/my-bloody-sonar/README.md

 * `SONAR_ENV_CONFIG_YML_URL_POLLING` - polling interval in seconds to check if file changed in s3.
 Default (30)

 //TODO: * `SONAR_ENV_PLUGINS` - Ability to define comma separated list of additional plugins to install before starting up.
-See [plugin-version-format](https://github.com/SonarQubeci/docker#plugin-version-format).
 > This is option is not recommended, but sometimes it is useful to run the container without creating an inherited image.

 ## Configuration Reference
-The configuration is provided in yaml format, each node with value is corresponds to sonarqube property (can be lookup on gui) or in sonar.properies file.
+The configuration is provided in yaml format, each node with value is corresponds to sonarqube property (can be lookup on gui) or in sonar.properties file.

 Each key is responsible for a specific aspect of SonarQube configuration.